QUICK ANSWER

 Coral reef patches

-Another incredible site to do snorkel in Aruba is Arashi beach, the most famous of Aruba snorkeling beaches and a favorite among locals and tourists alike.
+Another incredible site to do snorkeling in Aruba is Arashi beach, the most famous of Aruba snorkeling beaches and a favorite among locals and tourists alike.

 Arashi Beach is a long stretch of soft, white sand and is usually a featured beach by many travel magazines and guides.
 Close to the beach, there’s not much to see, the bottom is sandy and, at best, you get to see a couple of Damselfish, so be sure to enter the water at the right edge of the beach and swim out a little until you start seeing the patches and bommies of soft and hard coral rising from the flat sand.
 At this point, keep an eye out for reef squid, which usually hang around these areas.

-Additionally, a visit to the nearby California Lighthouse also offers a great way to top off a memorable day out in the water.
+Additionally, a visit to the nearby California Lighthouse also offers a great way to top off a memorable day out in the water for snorkeling in Aruba.

 DIFFICULTY